Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

 Iowa's General Assembly enacted the "Chickadee Check-off" in 1981, as a means of providing more substantial funding to aid all wildlife in Iowa, but especially nongame species.
 It was this new funding source that actually cleared the way for establishing a nongame wildlife program in Iowa, today called the Wildlife Diversity Program.
 The check-off has provided Iowans an opportunity to voluntarily donate a self-designated portion of their Iowa tax refund when completing their Iowa form 1040s.
-If tax payments are still due the state, filers may even add a donation amount to their outstanding tax bill, if the spirit moves them.
+If tax payments are still due the state, filers may even add a donation amount to their outstanding tax bill, if they desire.

 Although still generally called the Chickadee Check-off, today's Iowa 1040 just refers to the term "

-Fish/Wildlife" fund on a line near the end of the tax form.
-Even though tax form terminology has changed, contributions made on this line still are credited to the special WDP account and are used to further conservation of nongame wildlife.
+Fish/Wildlife" fund on a line near the end of the tax form (Contributions section around lines 55-60).
+Even though tax form terminology has changed, contributions made on this line still are credited to the special Wildlife Diversity Program account and are used to further conservation of wildlife that cannot be hunted fished or trapped.

 What kind of projects does a donation to the fish/wildlife fund help support?